Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Background

-XAI refers to a suite of techniques that aim to enhance transparency and improve user trust in ML models by adding accountability to their decision-making processes and providing insights into how predictions are generated.
-The need for explainability was recognized long before the term XAI was introduced in 2016, with early works already highlighting challenges in making model reasoning accessible to end users \cite{framling2020decision}.
+XAI is an umbrella term which refers to a suite of techniques that aim to enhance transparency, and improve user trust in ML models by adding accountability to their decision-making processes and providing insights into how predictions are generated.
+The need for explainability was recognized long before the term XAI was introduced in 2016, with early works already highlighting challenges in making model reasoning accessible to end users with precursors presented in a review by Främling \cite{framling2020decision}.

+Beyond transparency, XAI aims at other goals, including understanding model behavior, diagnosing errors and biases, enabling informed decision-making, and ensuring that explanations are meaningful for different target audiences.
+At the same time, open challenges exist, such as lack of rigorous evaluation criteria for explanation quality and the risk of misleading explanations when underlying assumptions are violated \cite{arrieta2020explainable}.

-Although there is no general agreement on how explainability shall be understood, the methods can be classified along multiple dimensions, including the scope of explanation, the stage of application, and the dependency on model architecture \cite{arrieta2020explainable,schwalbe2024comprehensive}.
+Although there is no general agreement on how explainability should be understood, methods to interpret ML models can be classified along multiple dimensions, including the scope of explanation, the stage of application, and the dependency on model architecture \cite{arrieta2020explainable,schwalbe2024comprehensive}.
 For instance, global explanations offer insights into the overall decision-making behavior of an ML model, while local explanations focus on individual outputs.
+Techniques can also be classified based on when they are applied in the ML pipeline: post-hoc methods provide explanations after the model has been trained and deployed.
+In contrast, ante-hoc refers to building the ability to interpret into a given model.
 Another classification considers whether a technique depends on a model’s internal structure.
 Model-agnostic methods explain predictions using only inputs and outputs.
 Model-specific methods, in contrast, leverage the internal mechanisms of particular ML architectures.

-In this research, we apply two explainability techniques for local explanations: SHAP, which estimates feature importance using statistical approaches, and for which we rely on the TreeExplainer optimization\footnote{\url{https://shap.readthedocs.io/en/latest/generated/shap.TreeExplainer.html}}, and VoTE-XAI, a logic-based explanation technique designed for tree ensembles.